+ARTICLE 12

-ARTICLE 12 PAYROLL, ELECTRONIC DEPOSIT AND TAX WITHHOLDING
+PAYROLL, ELECTRONIC DEPOSIT AND TAX WITHHOLDING

-12.1 Payroll System Implementation
+12.1 PAYROLL SYSTEM IMPLEMENTATION

 The Payroll System will, at a minimum, be capable of collecting and reporting demographic data, including, but not limited to, information outlined in Article 5, Bargaining Unit Information: calculating and applying variable wage rates; combining several consumers' service hours in a single payment; adding and editing deductions at variable levels for health care premiums, Taft-Hartley fund contributions, taxes, union deductions, wage garnishments, and other purposes, and processing and remitting deducted or garnished funds to the appropriate party; providing for fax, web-based and mobile device application reporting of hours; providing for direct deposit into multiple bank or other financial institution accounts; and, upon reasonable notice, providing a reasonable level of ease and cost-control in making changes to fields and/or records for individual or systemwide payments and deductions with no significant additional cost to the Employer.
+IPs who submit their time through the fob or IVR and cannot electronically access pay stubs may request CDWA print and mail their pay stubs to them.
+By June 30, 2025, the Payroll System will allow home care workers to claim mileage and PTO in the same application or system they claim hours.
+When seeking to claim hours, if certain days or weeks are blocked for claiming, or if claimed hours are rejected, the employee may request an explanation for why this is the case and shall receive a response in writing.
+The explanation may be sent through the portal or by email.